bibrikthesorcerer/calculator-sakhovsky-il/README.md

     5/2 = 2.5
 ```

-This program is also capable of running a server that can process certain types of POST requests.
+The work with this program is carried out using a server and a `GUI` that acts as a client in this program.

 ## Building on your machine